-My first language(s) was both English and Spanish.
-I speak a regional dialect of Spanglish, most often and especially around family.
+I am Tejana.
+My paternal bisabuelos crossed the border from Nuevo Leon, Mexico while my maternal tatarabuelos crossed the border from Coahuila, Mexico.
+My first languages were both English and Spanish.
+I speak a regional dialect called Spanglish most often and especially around family.